Plant/Equipment Safety Management FAQs

 It is also recommended that you refer to the:

-- HSW Handbook chapter Plant/Equipment Safety Management which also provides additional University requirements.
+- Plant/Equipment Safety Management Procedure which also provides additional requirements for the management of plant related risks.

-If you supply/lease plant/equipment to someone, as the “hirer” or “lessor” you have the same legal obligations as any supplier/lessor of plant/equipment under the WHS Regulations.
+If you supply/lease plant/equipment to someone, as the “hirer” or “lessor”, you have the same legal obligations as any supplier/lessor of plant/equipment under the Work Health and Safety Regulations 2012 (SA).

 You will also be required to maintain records of inspections and maintenance carried out.

-Where do I obtain further information on the purchase, hiring, installation and commissioning of plant/equipment?
+Where do I obtain further information on purchasing, hiring, installation, and commissioning of plant/equipment?

 Vehicle safety management